LoganSound/CopterFeeder/README.md

 chmod +x feed_copterspotter.py
 ```

+Note: Examples below assume the script is installed in "/home/pi/"  - this is not a
+requirement and certainly not a recommendation - the script can be installed in a
+convenient directory of your choice.

 The script is intended to be run as a daemon:

 ```Shell

 /home/pi/feed_copterspotter.py -d

 ```

 Or run on the command line, so that you can watch debugging output: